mongo-mongoers/mongo-mongoers.github.io/index.md

 ![Mockup Page](images/m1Mockup.png)

+## Milestone 2

 [Milestone 2](https://github.com/orgs/mongo-mongoers/projects/2)

 The goal of Milestone 2 was to implement dynamic functionalities to the mockup pages by routing them to the database.
+We are also added more UH clubs to the database, implemented an officer role, and the ability for admins and officers CRUD functionality to the events page.

 ![Mockup Page](images/m2ProjectBoard.png)